Study of $\psi(3686)\to\pi^0 h_c, h_c\to\gamma\eta_c$ via $\eta_c$ exclusive decays: Event selection and background analysis

-Charged tracks in BESIII are reconstructed from MDC hits within a polar-angle ($\theta$) acceptance range of $|\cos\theta| < 0.93$.
+Charged tracks in BESIII are reconstructed from main drift chamber hits within a polar-angle ($\theta$) acceptance range of $|\cos\theta| < 0.93$.
 To optimize the momentum measurement, we require that these tracks be reconstructed to pass within 10\,cm of the interaction point in the beam direction and within 1\,cm in the plane perpendicular to the beam.
 Tracks used in reconstructing $K^0_S$ decays are exempted from these requirements.

 A vertex fit constrains charged tracks to a common production vertex, which is updated on a run-by-run basis.
 For each charged track, time-of-flight and d$E$/d$x$ information is combined to compute particle identification (PID) confidence levels for the pion, kaon, and proton hypotheses.
 The track is assigned to the particle type with the highest confidence level.